mkowoods/jhds-projects/jhds-pml-project/har-project.md

 ###Random Forest

 The next model we'll be trying is the Random Forest Model.
-The model has two main tuning parameters the first is the # of trees and the second is the number of variables used at the creation of each branch (mtry).
+The model has two main tuning parameters the first is the number of trees and the second is the number of variables used at the creation of each branch (mtry).
 The default value for ntree is 500, but that's a bit overkill in our case we can determine a better cut-off for ntree by running the random Forest with its default parameters and seeing where we see the error rate flatten out (sometime called the elbow of the diagnostic plot).

 ```r